russmckendrick/records/content/albums/temple-of-the-dog-5098793/index.md

 ---
 title: "Temple Of The Dog - Temple Of The Dog"
-album_artist: "Temple Of The Dog"
+artist: "Temple Of The Dog"
-album_title: "Temple Of The Dog"
+album_name: "Temple Of The Dog"
 date: 2015-10-02
 release_id: "5098793"
 slug: "temple-of-the-dog-5098793"
+hideSummary: true
 cover:
     image: "temple-of-the-dog-5098793.jpg"
+    alt: "Temple Of The Dog by Temple Of The Dog"
+    caption: "Temple Of The Dog by Temple Of The Dog"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Grunge", "Alternative Rock"]
 ---

 ## Tracklisting